eclipse-archived/orion/README.md

 existing desktop IDE concepts to the browser.
 See the [Orion wiki](http://wiki.eclipse.org/Orion) for more information about Orion.

 This repository is solely for the Orion website (hosted at orionhub.org).

-Wanted the Orion client repository?
-[Go here](http://git.eclipse.org/c/orion/org.eclipse.orion.client.git/).
+If you were looking for the Orion client repository, [click here](http://git.eclipse.org/c/orion/org.eclipse.orion.client.git/).

-Wanted the server repository?
-[Go here](http://git.eclipse.org/c/orion/org.eclipse.orion.server.git/).
+If you were looking for the Orion server repository, [click here](http://git.eclipse.org/c/orion/org.eclipse.orion.server.git/).

+####IMPORTANT: Orion Development happens at Eclipse.org, not GitHub.com.
+Please Contribute using Eclipse.org tooling.

 Contributing
 ------------

-####IMPORTANT: Orion Development happens at Eclipse.org, not GitHub.com.
-Please Contribute using Eclipse.org tooling.

 Orion source code is available in an Eclipse Git repository, and there is also a mirror on GitHub.
 For complete details on getting the source and getting setup to develop Orion,